Volumes of Subvarieties of Complex Ball Quotients and Sparsity of Rational Points: Thick-thin decomposition

-In this section, we introduce a version of thin-thick decomposition relative to the systole.
-This is not the same as Margulis' thin-thick decomposition as it depends on the lattice $\Gamma.$ The main goal of this section is to prove Theorem \ref{thick} which tells us that the thin part of $X$ does not have any subvariety.
+In this section, we introduce a version of the thick-thin decomposition relative to the systole, which differs from Margulis' decomposition as it depends on the lattice $\Gamma$.
+The main goal of this section is to prove Theorem \ref{thick}, which states that the thin part of $X$ contains no subvariety (by a subvariety of $X$ we mean the intersection of a closed, irreducible, positive-dimensional algebraic subvariety of the projective variety $\Xb$ with $X$, such that the intersection is nonempty).

-Let $q_i$ be a cusp of $X$ with unipotent stabilizer $\Gamma_{i}.$ Fix $\epsilon>0.$ Consider the set
+Let $c_i$ be a cusp of $X$ with unipotent stabilizer $\Gamma_{i}.$ Fix $\epsilon>0.$ Consider the set